Referee: Reference-aware Audiovisual Deepfake Detection: Experiments

 Audiovisual encoder is initialized on Synchformer~\cite{iashin2024synchformer} pretrained on LRS3~\cite{afouras2018lrs3}.
 Videos are sampled at 25 fps, while audio is sampled at 16 kHz and converted into 128-channel mel-spectrograms with 25 ms windows and a 10 ms hop.
 From each video, we extract a sequence of 8 overlapping segments with a duration of 0.64s (16 frames).
-The weighted sampling is adopted during training, while the network is optimized by Adam with $1e$-$5$ learning rate.
-The learning rate is managed by a cosine annealing scheduler, which includes a linear warmup and decays to a minimum rate of $1e$-$6$.
-During training, references are randomly sampled from real videos of the same identity, while evaluation uses predefined target–reference pairs.
-Importantly, the reference videos employed for training and testing are strictly disjoint to avoid data leakage.
-For evaluation, each video is divided into consecutive 2.88s windows with a 5\% temporal overlap.
-The final video-level prediction is obtained by averaging the softmax probabilities across windows, followed by an argmax operation.
-Our code will be released upon acceptance.
+The model is optimized by Adam with an initial learning rate of $1e$-$5$, following a cosine annealing scheduler with a linear warmup that decays to $1e$-$6$.
+To account for class imbalance, weighted sampling is applied during training.